Anycart/modsen-library/README.md

 Explore these links to interact with the available API endpoints and test the service functionalities.

+Some endpoints require a JWT token for access.
+In Swagger documentation, these endpoints are marked with a lock icon.
+To use these endpoints, you need to first authenticate and obtain a JWT token.

 ## Functionality

 ### Book Service